Roa-Ally/C-Practice-Repository/README.md

-# A simple c practice repository with begging projects
+# A simple c practice repository with beginning projects